- Imagine Yourself Rising! Echoes of Your True Self

 Some Bible verses have “timeless truths” that are applicable to Christians today.
 Other Bible verses are descriptive, which means they describe a specific situation, person, or event that happened more than 2,000 years ago.
 The descriptive Biblical insights aren’t timeless truths for Christians today — though they are valuable for mediation, reflection, and learning about God.
 How do you figure out the difference?

 - 3 Easy Ways to Stay Focused When You Pray

-You try to pray to God but you get distracted, your mind wanders, and you lose focus on your prayers.
-Welcome to the club!
+You want to pray to God but you get distracted, your mind wanders, and you lose focus on your prayers.
+You are not the only one wondering how to stay focused during prayers!
 Sometimes I wonder if Jesus himself had to learn how to stay focused when he was praying.
-He was fully man, after all, and experienced life as we do.
-If Jesus… Read More »3 Easy Ways to Stay Focused When You Pray
+He was fully man, after all, and grew into his life as King and Savior.

 - 3 Signs You’re Running Away From God – Matthew 3